-Should a 31-Storey Affordable Housing Tower Be Approved Near College and Henry Streets?
+Should a 31-Storey Mixed-Use Building with 408 Affordable Units Be Approved at College and Henry Streets?

 Official title: City of Toronto - Approval to amend a municipality’s official plan

-Toronto wants to build a 31-storey mixed-use tower at College and Henry Streets, near the St. Patrick subway station.
-The project would add 490 units, with 408 designated as affordable housing.
-To make it happen, the city needs to change the zoning from residential neighbourhood to mixed-use.
-The Minister of Municipal Affairs and Housing now has to decide whether to approve this change.
+Toronto wants to build a 31-storey tower at College and Henry Streets, near the St. Patrick subway station.
+The plan includes 490 apartments, with 408 designated as affordable housing.
+To make this happen, the city needs to change the zoning from 'Neighbourhoods' to 'Mixed Use Areas.'
+The Minister of Municipal Affairs and Housing will make the final call.

 Why This Matters

 Looking for affordable housing in downtown Toronto?
 This project could add 408 affordable units near transit.
 Live in the neighbourhood?
-A 31-storey tower would change the streetscape.
-The decision also sets a precedent for how Ontario handles density near subway stations.
+A 31-storey tower will change the streetscape.
+Heritage buildings on site would be preserved, but the area's character shifts from low-rise residential to mixed-use.

 What Could Change